 What does it mean to be a Loper?
 It's different.
 Lopers are involved and connected, and actively taking part in their learning.

-Be proactive.
-There are more than 150 active student organizations at UNK.
+There are more than 180 student organizations at UNK.
 Students who are more involved on campus report improved communication and leadership skills.

-Your sons and daughters are embarking on a new and exciting journey here at UNK, with numerous opportunities to establish new friendships, cultivate memorable moments, and celebrate future accomplishments.
-However, being an incoming freshmen student can be intimidating.
-New college undergraduates often feel overwhelmed once they step onto campus.
+Your loved one is embarking on a new and exciting journey here at UNK, with numerous opportunities to establish new friendships, cultivate memorable moments, and celebrate future accomplishments.
+However, being in a new environment can be intimidating.
+Those new to a college campus often feel overwhelmed once they step onto campus.

-Numerous studies indicate that student retention is reflected by the connection they feel to their campus environment.
-By joining a Greek organization, your student will have the opportunity to meet many new and committed students, and their membership will set their campus connection into motion immediately.
+Numerous studies indicate that student retention and persistence to graduation is impacted by the connection they feel to their campus environment.
+By joining a fraternity or sorority, your loved one will have the opportunity to meet many new and committed students, and their membership will begin to deepen their connection to campus immediately.
+Additionally, fraternity and sorority alumni report a greater sense of wellbeing in their career, community, finances, physicality, and social aspects compared to non-affiliated college alumni.

-Our 12 chapters fall under the umbrella of three governing councils including the Interfraternity Council (IFC), the National Panhellenic Conference (NPC), and the Multicultural Greek Council (MGC).
-Each organization is affiliated by a national or international organization and is recognized by UNK as a registered student organization.
+Our 12 chapters fall under the umbrella of three governing councils including the Interfraternity Council (IFC), Multicultural Greek Council (MGC), and the Panhellenic Council (PC).
+Each organization is affiliated with a inter/national organization and is recognized by UNK as a registered student organization.

 Fraternities and sororities are rooted in founding principles that foster academic achievement, student involvement, community service, and life-long friendships.
 Advantages include: